United Airlines Flight 175: Aftermath

-During the recovery process, small fragments were identified from some passengers on Flight175, including a 6 in piece of bone belonging to Peter Hanson, and small bone fragments of Lisa Frost.
+During the recovery process, small fragments were identified from some passengers on Flight175, including a 6 in piece of bone belonging to Peter Hanson and small bone fragments of Lisa Frost.
 In 2008, the remains of Flight175 passenger Alona Abraham were identified using DNA samples.
 Remains of many others aboard Flight175 were never recovered.

 United Airlines retired the flight numbers 175 and 93 after the attacks.
-It was reported in May 2011 that the company was reactivating them as a codeshare operated by Continental Airlines, sparking an outcry from some in the media and the labor union representing United pilots.
+It was reported in May 2011 that the company was reactivating them as a codeshare operated by Continental Airlines, drawing criticism from the Air Line Pilots Association and from news outlets including The Wall Street Journal.
 United said the numbers were "inadvertently reinstated" and would not be reactivated.

 The names of the victims of Flight175 are inscribed at the National September 11 Memorial & Museum.

 The federal government provided financial aid – a minimum of $500,000 – for the families of victims who died in the attack.
 Individuals who accepted funds from the government were required to forfeit their ability to sue any entity for damages.
 More than $7 billion has been paid out to victims by the September 11th Victim Compensation Fund, although that figure includes damages to those who were injured or killed on the other hijacked flights or the towers.
 In total, lawsuits were filed on behalf of 96 people against the airline and associated companies.
 The vast majority were settled under terms that were not made public, but the total compensation is estimated to be around $500 million.

 Only one lawsuit progressed to a civil trial; a wrongful death filing by the family of Mark Bavis against the airline, Boeing, and the airport's security company.
 This was eventually settled in September 2011.
-US President George Bush, other top officials, and various government agencies were also sued by Ellen Mariani, widow of passenger Louis Neil Mariani.
-Her cases were deemed to be frivolous.
+US president George W. Bush, other top officials, and various government agencies were also sued by Ellen Mariani, widow of passenger Louis Neil Mariani.
+A federal court sanctioned her attorney over the filing, and the cases were dismissed.